danielsgriffin/SearchRights/log.md

     > @mollick2023useful, not specifically re search systems, has called for <a href="/excerpts/2023/09/08/large-scale-public-libraries-of-prompts.html">"large-scale public libraries of prompts"</a>

-- 2023-09-08 15:31:06 Added link to the 'Is there a "searchable repository of examples" [@zamfirescu-pereira2023johnny]?' criteria text: to ["A searchable repository of examples..."](/excerpts/2023/09/08/a-searchable-repository-of-examples.html)
+- 2023-09-08 15:31:06 Added link to the 'Is there a "searchable repository of examples" {% cite zamfirescu-pereira2023johnny %}?' criteria text: to ["A searchable repository of examples..."](/excerpts/2023/09/08/a-searchable-repository-of-examples.html)

 - 2023-09-08 15:53:17 Added a paragraph re ragas under Scoping: